Nikon Z50II: Autofocus and subject detection

-The Z50II's 209 point autofocus (AF) system is highly effective in recognizing and focusing on a variety of subjects, including faces, animals, birds, vehicles, and moving objects.
+The Z50II's 209 point autofocus (AF) system is highly effective in recognizing and focusing on a variety of subjects, including people, animals, birds, vehicles, and airplanes.
 The eye-detection AF ensures sharp focus on human eyes, which is particularly beneficial for portrait photography.
 The autofocus is a hybrid phase-detection/contrast AF with AF assist.
+Once focus is achieved, it is possible to change to 3D-tracking to maintain a focus lock on a moving object, such as a bird.

 It is the first Nikon Z camera with the "Product review mode" autofocus setting, which when enabled, prioritizes subjects moved into the foreground in the selected frame area, even if, for example, the main autofocus mode is set to face detection at a further distance.

 It is the first Nikon DX format camera to support pre-release capture.
 This allows pre-recording of a number of images for up to one second before the shutter is fully depressed, along with a number of images after.
 This aids in capturing a picture of a fast-moving, unpredictable subject, such as a snake's tongue, a baby's smile, or a lightning bolt.

 Multiple types of autobracketing are supported, including exposure, white balance, flash, and active d-lighting.
 It allows the user to set the number of shots and the increment.

 Using its focus shift shooting function, the Z50II can automatically shoot a sequence of images at varying focus distances that can later be combined in computer focus stacking software, allowing, for example, close-ups with great depth of field.

-In addition to the "standard" modes, "Scene Modes" are supported via the SCN selection on the Mode dial.
+In addition to the "standard" PASM exposure modes, "Scene Modes" are supported via selecting SCN on the Mode dial.
+Each scene mode uses a pre-defined combination of picture control, sharpness, contrast, brightness, saturation, hue, and white balance.
 The supported scenes are: portrait, landscape, child, sports, close up, night portrait, night landscape, party/indoor, beach/snow, sunset, dusk/dawn, pet portrait, candlelight, blossom, autumn colors, and food.

 Connectivity and smart features

 The Z50II is equipped with advanced connectivity options, including Wi-Fi, Bluetooth, and Bluetooth Low Energy, facilitating seamless integration with smart devices.
-This allows for remote camera control, instant sharing of images over a smartphone, and GPS information.
-The camera also supports USB-C for faster data transfer and in-camera charging.
+This allows for remote camera control, instant sharing of images over a smartphone, and GPS information inclusion in Exif data.

+The camera also has a USB-C port supporting USB 3.1 for faster data transfer and in-camera charging.
 Integration with Nikon's Imaging Cloud further enhances workflow efficiency by enabling easy image transfer, storage, and sharing.

-An HDMI Type-D port is included to allow still and video output to an external monitor, such as a TV.
+An HDMI Type-D (micro) port is provided to allow still and video output to an external monitor, such as a TV.